Watch TV Networks Online Without Cable — How To Get Access

 You can use Kodi to watch content you pay for.
 But Kodi is popular because you can also use it to watch tons of stuff without paying — from sources like HBO, Showtime, ESPN, and many more.

 To see what Kodi can do and how to get started, check out our beginner’s guide on how to use Kodi.
 This will show you how to use Kodi to watch TV, movies, and live sports without the expensive subscriptions on a vast library of popular channels.
-Also, see our list of the best Kodi TV add-ons you’ll want to install to get access to content.
-Or, see the best add-ons to watch live TV on Kodi and to stream TV shows on Kodi.

 One major note: Using Kodi to stream TV without paying for it comes with some risk.
 First, some channels/media companies/government agencies won’t be happy you’re watching paid content for free.
 Kodi users can, and often are, hit with copyright infringement.
 Plus, Kodi’s security issues can be dangerous if not avoided.
 Therefore, to keep out of trouble, you’ll need to take steps to stay safe and anonymous on Kodi.
 The best way to do this is by using a VPN with Kodi.
 A VPN will encrypt your connection, hide your identity, prevent tracking and monitoring, and keep you safe from spies and hackers.
 See the best VPNs for Kodi.
 If you’re not familiar with VPN, don’t worry, they’re really easy to use.
 See how to use a VPN to stay private and secure on Kodi.